roccoren/audio-rt/README.md

 ```

 The service expects base64-encoded 16-bit PCM audio and returns a WAV-encoded reply along with the transcript.
 For realtime calls it creates an ephemeral session (`/api/realtime/session`) and relays the SDP offer/answer exchange (`/api/realtime/handshake`).
 CORS is open for local development.

+`/api/translate` accepts base64-encoded PCM audio and relays it to the Azure Speech translation (Live Interpreter) endpoint.
+It returns the recognized source text, a map of target language translations, and—when a voice is configured—the synthesized translation audio as base64-encoded WAV.

 `/api/realtime/session` accepts a `provider` field so you can choose between the default GPT Realtime deployment (`"gpt-realtime"`) and Azure VoiceLive (`"voicelive"`).
 When `provider` is `"voicelive"` the backend simply mints the VoiceLive client secret and hands the WebSocket URL back to the browser without brokering the audio stream.